Google Home Hub joins the fight to put a screen on your countertop

 Trying to show up the Echo

 Google initially partnered with companies like Lenovo and JBL to take on the first popular smart display -- the Amazon Echo Show.
-Both the Lenovo Smart Display and the JBL Link View succeeded in surpassing Amazon's competent but clunky Show, but Amazon's 2nd Generation of the Show is just now launching.
-It has full browser support and works with the company's newest streaming box -- the Amazon Fire TV Recast.
-Plus, the new Echo Show has a similar drop down menu with smart home controls.
+Both the Lenovo Smart Display and the JBL Link View succeeded in surpassing Amazon's competent but clunky Show, but Amazon's second generation of the Show is just now launching.
+It has full browser support and works with the company's newest streaming box, the Amazon Fire TV Recast.
+Plus, the new Echo Show has a similar dropdown menu with smart home controls.

 The Google Home Hub will therefore not only have to outduel the brand new Show, but it has to have merit above and beyond a now-crowded field filled with other Google Assistant equipped options.
 Even Facebook got in the game with the Portal.
-Still, The Google Home Hub is building off of a sturdy foundation and the new features look helpful and well implemented.
-I'm hopeful the Google Home Hub can be a great multi-tasker that works well at the center of a seamless smart home.
+Still, the Google Home Hub is building off of a sturdy foundation and the new features look helpful and well implemented.
+I'm hopeful it can be a great multitasker that works well at the center of a seamless smart home.

 Share your voice